PrakritiNeuro/PhD-project-MSL-task/README.md

 to start the scanning session.

 If STIM crashed or was interrupted unexpectedly, the keyboard input to Matlab may be disabled.
-To enable it, press CTRL+C. It is the same as ListenChar(0).
+To enable it, press CTRL+C. It is the same as executing ListenChar(0).

 ## ADDITIONAL RESOURSES FOR PROGRAMMERS